- News & Events

 - Faculty & Staff

 Demonstrated excellence in teaching is a necessary but not sufficient prerequisite for promotion to Senior Lecturer and for further promotion to Senior Lecturer – Master Level.
 Other relevant professional accomplishments are also necessary for the distinction of promotion.
 Promotion is in no case based simply on experience or years in rank.
 Promotion responds to past accomplishments, but its purpose is oriented toward the future.
-It is based on expectations about future accomplishments and impact.
+It is based on expectations about the candidate’s future accomplishments and impact.
 Thus, it is an investment in the future.

 Units may nominate any number of eligible Lecturers or Senior Lecturers for promotion, but they must be sure to develop appropriately high standards for promotion and use these standards in a clear and fair process of nomination.
 Because the criteria for promotion are stringent, departments and programs should refrain from nominating candidates who do not have a demonstrable and sustained record of outstanding teaching as well as other professional excellence as outlined above.
 Candidates may request to be considered for promotion by their department.

 Chairs and Directors are responsible for sharing information on the nomination process and dossier with the candidates, and for ensuring that the candidates understands how to present the best possible case for their promotion.
-The department/program process should include a vote on promotion by all eligible faculty.
-(Note: this is a new policy, obligatory in the 2013/2014 promotion cycle.)

 Departments/programs will submit one complete dossier for each nominee to a password-protected server located here.
 Only the Chair/Director and administrator from each unit can be given access to the server.